About Pike County

 Mugshots & Booking Photos

-Mugshots in Pike County are taken and retained by the Pike County Sheriff's Office during the booking process.
+Mugshots in Pike County are taken and retained by Pike County Sheriff's Office during the booking process.
 These booking photos are part of the public record and can be accessed through the Sheriff's Office website or by request.
 While Georgia does not have specific laws for mugshot removal, individuals may petition for removal under certain circumstances, such as expungement of the related charges.
-The Sheriff's Office provides guidance on how to search for and request mugshots.

 Courts & Case Records

-The Pike County court system consists of several levels of courts, each with distinct jurisdiction.
-The Pike County Superior Court is the court of general jurisdiction, handling felony criminal cases, civil cases exceeding $15,000, divorce and family law matters, real property disputes, and appeals from lower courts.
-The Superior Court is located at the Pike County Courthouse, 16 Bay Street, Zebulon, GA 30295, and can be reached at (770) 567-2000.
+Pike County court system consists of several levels of courts, each with distinct jurisdiction.
+Pike County Superior Court is the court of general jurisdiction, handling felony criminal cases, civil cases exceeding $15,000, divorce and family law matters, real property disputes, and appeals from lower courts.
+The Superior Court is located at Pike County Courthouse, 16 Bay Street, Zebulon, GA 30295, and can be contacted through the office’s website.
 The Clerk of Superior Court maintains all court records, including case files, judgments, liens, and recorded documents.

 • Fees for copying court records are established by Georgia law, typically $0.50 per page for standard copies and $2.50 for certified copies, plus a certification fee.

 Citizens seeking to search court records can visit the Clerk's office in person during regular business hours, typically Monday through Friday, 8:00 AM to 5:00 PM.
-While Pike County does not currently offer a comprehensive online case search portal directly through the county website, Georgia Superior Court case information may be accessible through the Georgia Superior Court Clerks' Cooperative Authority (GSCCCA) eFile system at gsccca.org for certain document types.
-The Pike County Probate Court, also located at the courthouse complex, has jurisdiction over the probate of wills, administration of estates, guardianships, involuntary commitment proceedings, the issuance of marriage licenses, and weapons carry licenses.
+While Pike County does not currently offer a full online case search portal directly through Pike County website, Georgia Superior Court case information may be accessible through the Georgia Superior Court Clerks' Cooperative Authority (GSCCCA) eFile system at gsccca.org for certain document types.
+Pike County Probate Court, also located at the courthouse complex, has jurisdiction over the probate of wills, administration of estates, guardianships, involuntary commitment proceedings, the issuance of marriage licenses, and weapons carry licenses.

 Property & Public Records

-Pike County property and land records are maintained by the Clerk of Superior Court, which serves as the ex officio county recorder for Pike County.
-The Clerk's office, located at 16 Bay Street, Zebulon, GA 30295, can be reached at (770) 567-2000.
+Pike County property and land records are maintained by the Clerk of Superior Court, which is the ex officio county recorder for Pike County.
+The Clerk's office, located at 16 Bay Street, Zebulon, GA 30295, can be contacted through the office’s website.
 This office is responsible for recording and maintaining deeds, security deeds (mortgages), liens, financing statements (UCC filings), easements, plats, subdivision maps, powers of attorney, and other instruments affecting real property.
 These records are indexed by grantor and grantee names and by property location.

 • The Clerk's office provides public access to these records during regular business hours, and staff can assist in locating specific documents or conducting title searches.